 To make sure that future visitors can enjoy the roads as well, the Preserve has been working to repair and maintain the 30 miles of carriage roads--an effort made possible by the generosity and comittment of our supporters and a grant from the New York State Department of Transportation.

 Hearty hikers were given a new challenge when the Cedar Drive Bridge collapsed more than 40 years ago: negotiating the steep slopes of the ravine that the bridge had spanned.
 The Preserve decided to restore this large missing link in our 70-mile carriage road and trail system so that more visitors could traverse and enjoy the area.
 Thanks to the generous support of Preserve supporters, we were able to rebuild a 90-foot long bridge that is both beautiful and built to last for a long time to come.

 The Mohonk Preserve protects and manages land—but often Mother Nature reminds us who’s really in charge.
 In January 2007, an intense rain storm turned a retaining wall on Bonticou Carriage Road--a key connection between the northern and southern sections of the Preserve--into a heap of massive stones.
 The area, known as Hemlock Bend, became impassable.
 Thanks to the support of generous donors, Preserve staff were able to restore the wall by using much of the original stone and installing a culvert to prevent future flooding.

-Banner Photo by Gerald Berliner; Photos: Rick Troxell by Susan Lehrer; Carriage Roads by Frank Tkac; Cedar Drive by Veronique Dietrich; Hemlock Bend by Frank Tkac
+Banner Photo by June Archer; Photos: Rick Troxell by Susan Lehrer; Carriage Roads by Frank Tkac; Cedar Drive by Veronique Dietrich; Hemlock Bend by Frank Tkac